-Folliculitis may be due to drugs, particularly corticosteroids (steroid acne), androgens (male hormones), ACTH, lithium, isoniazid (INH), phenytoin and B-complex vitamins.
-Protein kinase inhibitors (epidermal growth factor receptor inhibitors) and targeted therapy for metastatic melanoma (vemurafenib, dabrafenib) nearly always result in folliculitis.
+Folliculitis may be due to drugs, particularly corticosteroids (steroid acne), androgens (male hormones), adrenocorticotrophic hormone (ACTH), lithium, isoniazid (INH), phenytoin and B-complex vitamins.
+Treatment with protein kinase inhibitors (epidermal growth factor receptor inhibitors) and targeted therapy for metastatic melanoma (vemurafenib, dabrafenib) nearly always results in folliculitis.

 Treatment depends on the underlying condition and its severity.
 A skin biopsy is often necessary to establish the diagnosis.

-Acne and acne-like or acneform disorders are also forms of folliculitis.
+Acne and acne-like (acneform) disorders are also forms of folliculitis.
 These include:

 The follicular occlusion syndrome refers to:

-Folliculitis affecting the buttocks is quite common and is often nonspecific, ie no specific cause is found.
-Buttock folliculitis is equally common in males and females.
+Folliculitis affecting the buttocks is quite common in males and females.